theramiyer/blog/content/post/2021/is-teched-a-scam.md

 Our schooling system needs reform.

-At the same time, we must appreciate the aim of platforms like WhiteHat Jr to help those who cannot work a fixed schedule, find work.
+At the same time, we must appreciate the aim of some platforms like to help those who cannot work a fixed schedule, find work.
 In a society like ours, this is a source of self-esteem.

 As long as those teaching have the necessary qualifications (I am not talking merely about certificates), we should have no problem.